-• TZS40 million (± USD25 000) in a period of 12 consecutive months; or
+• TZS40 million (approximately USD25 000) in a period of 12 consecutive months; or

-• TZS10 million (± USD6 250) in a period of three consecutive months.
+• TZS10 million (approximately USD6 250) in a period of three consecutive months.

-Once either of these criteria is satisfied the person is obliged to register within 30 days.
+Once either of these criteria is satisfied, the person is obliged to register within 30 days.

 The value of taxable imported services is taken into account for the purposes of determining whether registration is required.
-Businesses that make no taxable supplies but who import services with a value exceeding the threshold are also obliged to register.
+Businesses that make no taxable supplies but that import services with a value exceeding the threshold are also obliged to register.

 The Commissioner is also empowered to register persons on the grounds of national economic interest or for the protection of revenue.
-This provision is also used to register investors whose projects have not yet commenced production.
+This provision is also used to register investors whose projects have not yet commenced production (registered as 'intending traders').